 In retrospect, Givenchy's designs have a timeless appeal lacking in trendier late 1960s designs.
 The black evening dresses featured here retain their elegance and could easily be worn today.
 The September 1968 issue of Harper's Bazaar described this Givenchy dress "as the early Christmas tree, a delicate triangle of a black coq feather dress, trimmed into the fluting curves of a fir tree, springing from a small black velvet bodice."
 The feathers flutter with movement, constantly catching and reflecting light, similar to needles in a coniferous forest.
 To create this effect, feather tips were individually measured, cut, sewn, and glued onto the silk velvet.

 Another late '60s Givenchy dress is equally impressive.
 Deceptively simple, this evening sheath is constructed from double-layer, bias-cut strips of silk organza spiraling around a foundation of china silk.
 Like all garments cut on the bias, this design necessitated a liberal use of fabric.
-Many of the strips are long enough to encircle the dress multiple times during their descent form neckline to hem.
+Many of the strips are long enough to encircle the dress multiple times during their descent from neckline to hem.
 Like feathers, these curved scallops impart a sense of movement even when the wearer is standing still.

 1 "Fashion: Paris Collections: First Report—It Begins at the Waistline."
 Vogue Mar 1, 1952: 129.